arthurbernierjr/mambascript/README.md

 * ✅ Typed function definition
 * ✅ Function call with typecheck
 * ✅ Typed Array
+* ✅Check type on member access
 * Generate pure coffee
-* Check type on member access
 * Scope with this
-* Multi files
-* IDE Support
+* Share type context with some scripts

 ## CONCEPT